carlosedp/scala3-quarkus-quickstart/README.md

 The application is now runnable using `java -jar target/quarkus-app/quarkus-run.jar`.

+Running docker-compose (or podman-compose), builds the image using the `./src/main/docker/Dockerfile.openj9` Dockerfile and the application as a `jar`.
+Editing the `docker-compose-yml` file you can change the default JVM base container.

 If you want to build an _über-jar_, execute the following command:

 ```shell script